NEMA vs. IECThere are two commonly used component standards for pump control panels – NEMA (National Electrical Manufacturers Association) and IEC

 NEMA components are physically larger, which, according to NEMA supporters, make them better.
-IEC supporters say that the technology built into IEC components allows them to be smaller and still hold up as well as NEMA components.
-One thing is for sure – it is hard to convince a NEMA guy that IEC is better, and vice versa.
+IEC supporters say the technology built into IEC components allows them to be smaller and still hold up as well as NEMA components.
+One thing is for sure: It is hard to convince a NEMA guy that IEC is better, and vice versa.

 NEMA panels are rated by an arbitrary numbering system starting with 00 for a 2-HP 460-volt motor to 7 for a 600-HP, 460-volt motor.
-By changing the heaters or adjusting the overloads, a NEMA panel can be used for several size motors.
-For instance, a size 1 panel covers the range from a 5-HP 230-volt motor up to a 10-HP 460-volt motor.
+By changing the heaters or adjusting the overloads, a NEMA panel can be used for several motors sizes.
+For instance, a size 1 panel covers the range from a 5-HP, 230-volt motor up to a 10-HP, 460-volt motor.

-Another portion of the starter/control circuit often overlooked but required by the NEC are fuses in the control circuit.
+Another portion of the starter/control circuit often overlooked – but required by the NEC – are the fuses in the control circuit.
 Without fuses in the control circuit, a short circuit will fry the weakest conductor, which is the coil in the contactor.
 Always use fuses in the control circuit.

-Overload relays are designed to protect the elements of the motor circuit, including the motor, conductors and motor controls, against damage due to excessive heating caused by motor overloads.
+Overload relays are designed to protect the elements of the motor circuit – including the motor, the conductors and the motor controls – against damage due to excessive heating caused by motor overloads.
 Remember that overload faults, unless they are very large, do not trip fuses or motor circuit protectors, which are there to guard against short circuits.

 Most adjustable overload relays provide a degree of protection against current unbalance.
 Because the three internal overloads are connected together, if they sense a dissimilar load, as in an unbalanced condition, they will shut down the motor.
 Here again, the addition of an electronic phase monitor will provide much quicker response to an unbalance condition.

 Next month, we will look at electronic motor protection devices for three-phase motors. ’Til then…